stefaniedev/freecodecamp-coursework/front-end-development-certification/1-html5-and-css.md

 ```

 ## Add Rounded Corners with a Border Radius
 Your cat photo currently has sharp corners.
-We can round out those corners with a CSS property called border-radius.
+We can round out those corners with a CSS property called `border-radius`.

 You can specify a border-radius with pixels.
 Give your cat photo a border-radius of 10px.

 Note: this waypoint allows for multiple possible solutions.
-For example, you may add border-radius to either the .thick-green-border class or .smaller-image class.
+For example, you may add border-radius to either the `.thick-green-border` class or `.smaller-image` class.

 - [x] Your image element should have the class "thick-green-border".
 - [x] Your image should have a border radius of 10px